LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

 Resources Online
 ============================

-These notes are designed for Comp 170 at Loyola University, Chicago.
+This book is designed for Comp 170 at Loyola University, Chicago.
 The materials are available to all on the web.
 Here are some important web links: